Adhvay0505/Adhvay0505/README.md

 ### 👋 About Me

 I'm passionate about building tools and solving complex problems in the cybersecurity domain.
-I enjoy working with Linux, reverse engineering, and incident analysis, and I'm always exploring new areas within the field.
+I'm always exploring new areas within the field.

 ###